 Here are the steps to format the partition with Disk Management:

-Select Default in the dropdown menu for Allocation unit size.
+- Select Default in the dropdown menu for the Allocation unit size.

 Here are the steps to using Disk Management to create and format a new partition: